Before the clinical course begins:

 What will the UK Division of Physical Therapy send me prior to the student’s rotation?

 When the student is assigned, we email you a letter including the student’s name and contact information.
 About a month before the clinical begins, we email PT CPI Web information.
-We also send (via US mail) a packet containing a student letter of introduction, course syllabus and objectives, student personal goals, certificate of liability insurance and other pertinent information.
+We also email a packet containing a student letter of introduction, course syllabus and objectives, student personal goals, certificate of liability insurance and other pertinent information.

 What should I expect the student to do prior to the rotation?

-The student is required to make contact with the Center Coordinator by phone or email three weeks prior to the start date to confirm important details.
+The student is required to make contact with the Site Coordinator by phone or email three weeks prior to the start date to confirm important details.

 What does the student need to know prior to the rotation?